 Leaving Salman Khan Behind, Shahid Kapoor Reacts To Uri & Kabir Singh Being The Most Liked Films

 Beating Salman Khan starrer Bharat, Shahid Kapoor starrer Kabir Singh and Vicky Kaushal starrer Uri: The Surgical Strike became the two most liked films of the year so far.
-While Kabir Singh got dragged into myriads of controversies, Uri was blockbuster without getting embroiled into any kind of controversy.
+While Kabir Singh got dragged into myriads of controversies, Uri was a blockbuster without getting embroiled in any kind of controversy.

 In his latest interview with HT, when Shahid was asked about Kabir Singh and Uri, being the most liked films of the year, the actor said, "If I were to just draw parallels, two of the most liked films of the year have been Uri and Kabir Singh.
 While Uri's leading man was an ideal man, Kabir Singh's is the opposite."